claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 ## Hubspot

-(url stored in chrome bookmarks, under MT Docs | podcast | marketing)
+(url stored in chrome bookmarks, under MT Docs => podcast => marketing)

-- utm url tracker:
+### Hubspot utm url tracker

 - Menu (top left) or top strip -> Reports -> analytics tools
 - bottom of screen: Tracking Url builder
 - Top right: Create tracking url (fill in fields)

-- Uploading files:
+### Uploading files to Hubspot

 - Menu / top strip -> marketing -> files
 - Upload files (top right) - select a file
 - After uploading: middle of screen: All types -> documents
 - Check checkbox next to file
 - Click Move at the top - move into podcast-transcripts folder
 - To get url of uploaded file:
+  - Search for its name
-    - Hover over a file and click on Details
+  - Hover over the file and click on Details
   - Click on Copy URL under the url

 ## Google sites

 - Here: https://sites.google.com/
 - To edit a page: